 Photo Credit: Yvel Clovis

 Sakinah Hofler is a fiction writer, poet, and playwright.
 She has won the Hurston/Wright Award for College Writers in Fiction, the Manchester Fiction Prize, the Sherwood Anderson Fiction Award, and the Yemassee Poetry Prize.
 She has been a recipient of an Edward H. and Mary C. Kingsbury Fellowship, a Charles Phelps Taft Dissertation Fellowship, a Poets & Writers Grant, and a P.E.O.
 Scholar Award.
-Her work has appeared or is forthcoming in Kenyon Review OnlineHayden’s Ferry ReviewMid-American Review, and elsewhere.
+Sakinah received a 2026 Individual Artist Fellowship Award from the New Jersey State Council on the Arts.
+Her work has appeared or is forthcoming in Kenyon Review Online, Georgia Review, Analog Science Fiction and Fact, and elsewhere.
 A former chemical and quality engineer for the United States Department of Defense and hailing from the great city of Newark, NJ, she’s currently a lecturer in Princeton’s Writing Program at Princeton University.
-She’s at work on her first novel.
+Her debut novel, Stable (2027), is forthcoming from Henry Holt & Company.